quicwg/base-drafts/draft-ietf-quic-transport.md

 Once a final size for a stream is known, it cannot change.
 If a RESET_STREAM or STREAM frame is received indicating a change in the final size for the stream, an endpoint SHOULD respond with an error of type FINAL_SIZE_ERROR; see
-{{error-handling}}.
+{{error-handling}} for details on error handling.
 A receiver SHOULD treat receipt of data at or beyond the final size as an error of type FINAL_SIZE_ERROR, even after a stream is closed.
 Generating these errors is not mandatory, because requiring that an endpoint generate these errors also means that the endpoint needs to maintain the final size state for closed streams, which could mean a significant state commitment.

 ## Controlling Concurrency {#controlling-concurrency}